JoseJ09/Heart-rate-risk/README.md

 ### 4.Exploring associations graphically.

-In addition to the p-values that we already obtained, now we will visualize with graphs age, sex, distributions of maximum blood pressure, this will make more sense in terms of the magnitude and direction of the relationships of the variables.
+In addition to the p-values that we already obtained, now we will visualize with graphs age, sex, distributions of maximum heart rate, this will make more sense in terms of the magnitude and direction of the relationships of the variables.
 We first use the boxplot for the age variable, since it is more ad hoc as it is a continuous variable.
 We